“Simplicity, clarity, singleness: these are the attributes that give our lives power and vividness and joy.” – Richard Halloway

 Unfortunately, many people view minimalism as only for the young single living in the city.
 Numbers of parents living in the suburbs think a minimalist lifestyle is simply out of reach because they have children – as if the two are somehow incompatible.
 But that is not the case.
 As I explain in Simplify, the principles of minimalism are completely within reach no matter how many children you have or where you live.

 And not only is minimalism completely possible with children, it is a lifestyle filled with benefits for them!
-Since becoming minimalist two years, I am continually amazed at some of the lessons my children (7 years old and 4 years old) have learned.
-Over the past two years, they have learned…
+Since becoming minimalist, I have been continually amazed at some of the lessons my two young children have learned.
+Over the past years, they have learned…

 - That we don’t need to buy things to be happy.
-We own far fewer things than we did two years ago.
-We purchase far fewer things than we did two years ago.
-Yet, we are far happier than we were two years ago.
+We own far fewer things than we did years ago.
+We purchase far fewer things than we did years ago.
+Yet, we are far happier than we were years ago.
 Go figure.

 - That we don’t need to live life like everyone else.
 Even though they are not quite old enough to understand all of the intricacies of our minimlist life, they completely understand that we have made a decision to live different than most people in our neighborhood.
 Our lifestyle has given them permission to live a counter-cultural life.

 - That we live within our means.
 Although our children are not balancing our checkbook, they do hear us speak often about debt, the joy of not being in it, and our desire to stay out of it.